eclipse-theia/theia-website/src/docs/theia_ai.md

 In our example, we want to return an executable Theia command that the user is looking for with their question.
 For this, we need to augment our prompt with variables (see section “Variables and Tool Functions”) to give the LLM the necessary context information on what Theia commands are available.
 Moreover, we want this response in a parsable format, so that we can easily detect the command selected by the LLM in its response and provide the user with the option to directly execute the command.
 See the section “Response Renderers” for more details.

 Getting such agent implementations right typically requires a bit of prompt evaluation with a set of expected user queries.
-A huge help in Theia AI is that you can modify the prompt templates at runtime to test different scenarios and tweak the prompt until you are satisfied, instead of changing the prompt templates in the code and need to rebuild after every change.
+A huge help in Theia AI is that you can modify the prompt fragments at runtime to test different scenarios and tweak the prompt until you are satisfied, instead of changing the prompt fragments in the code and need to rebuild after every change.

 Also, if the underlying LLM supports it, structured output is a huge time saver, as this usually guarantees that the output follows a specific format and avoids coping with variations in your agent’s parsing logic.
 This guide is focussed on Theia AI and not about developing specific agents per se.
 If you need support building your own custom AI assistance, please get in contact with a service provider and browse our [resource section](/resources/#theia-ai).